Categories

 Mansfield Reformatory Inmate | What it was like?

-Ghost Guide Daniel – – No matter how see it today, this building was designed around the idea of hope (by architect Levi Scofield).
-Makes you think it’d be great to be a Mansfield Reformatory inmate.
+Ghost Guide Daniel – – No matter how see it today, Mansfield Reformatory was designed around the hope (by architect Levi Scofield).
+Makes you think it’d be great to be an inmate.

 Proving, “…the road to hell is paved with good intentions…”